OXID-eSales/developer_documentation/development/tell_me_about/migrations.rst

    vendor/bin/oe-eshop-db_migrate migrations:generate EE

-In this case it will be generated only for Enterprise Edition in `vendor/oxid-esales/oxideshop_ee/migration` directory.
+In this case, it will be generated only for Enterprise Edition in `vendor/oxid-esales/oxideshop_ee/migration` directory.

 .. _module_migrations: